Last updated on August 2nd, 2021 at 12:42 pm

-Yes, the settlements they live in are called rancherías, and some of them offer accommodation and restaurant services.
-There are several organizations that offer tours to these locations.
-On the tours you can learn about the Wayúu culture and you also have the opportunity to buy some of their handicrafts, such as their backpacks or their chinchorros.
+Yes, the settlements they live in are called Rancherías, and some of them offer accommodation and restaurant services.
+There are several companies that offer tours to these locations.
+On the tours, you can learn about the Wayúu culture and you also have the opportunity to buy some of their handicrafts, such as their backpacks or their chinchorros.

-This community is known as the indigenous capital of Colombia as more than 90% of the population are members of the Wayúu culture.
-In the center of the city is the Plaza Colombia, where of course you have the opportunity to buy some of the famous Wayúu weavers, such as their backpacks.
+This town is known as the indigenous capital of Colombia as more than 90% of the population are members of the Wayúu culture.
+In the center of the city is Plaza Colombia, where of course you have the opportunity to buy some of the famous Wayúu woven crafts, such as their backpacks.

 This region is considered to be the origin of the Wayúu.
 Here you can find their cemeteries and several holy places.
 There are several tours there currently but keep in mind that the conditions are harsh as the temperature is very high and it is mostly a desert area.